abhishekgupta1/questions/README.md

 # questions

+# questions

 Write a program on palindrome, it should accept a statement you should find 2  things
-Smallest Palindrome String
+- Smallest Palindrome String in the Sentence
-Biggest Palindrome String
-in the Sentence
+- Biggest Palindrome String in the Sentence

 Additional Information
 -> Customer who will be using this program should be aware that he or she should give any input to find palindrome with good and bad intention to test the program